AtmolanderMimi/basm/book/src/fibonacci.md

 OUT Aa;                 // output a
 ```

-Notice how `ADDP` had the double purpose of both adding and moving values around?
+Notice how `ADDP` has the double purpose of both adding and moving values around?
-We could be sure that these moves are safe to do because the adresses where consumed by prior instructions.
+We can be sure that these moves are safe to do because the cells were consumed by prior instructions.
 An example of this is with `Ab`, we knew it was zeroed from the `COPY` instruction,
 so it was safe to use `ADDP` as a move to move `Ac` to `Ab`.